awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 | **Modify Cluster** | [Using the AWS CLI](Clusters.Modify.md#Clusters.Modify.CLI)  You can't use this action to create a replication group with cluster mode enabled\.  | [Using the ElastiCache API](Clusters.Modify.md#Clusters.Modify.API)  You can't use this action to create a replication group with cluster mode enabled\. |
 | **Create Replication Group** | [Creating a Redis \(Cluster Mode Disabled\) Replication Group from Scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.CLI) [Creating a Redis \(Cluster Mode Enabled\) Replication Group from Scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CLI)  | [Creating a Redis \(cluster mode disabled\) Replication Group from Scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.API) [Creating a Replication Group in Redis \(Cluster Mode Enabled\) from Scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.API) |
 | **Modify Replication Group** | [Using the AWS CLI](Replication.Modify.md#Replication.Modify.CLI)  | [Using the ElastiCache API](Replication.Modify.md#Replication.Modify.API)  |

+## ElastiCache for Redis Version 5\.0\.6 \(Enhanced\)<a name="redis-version-5-0.6"></a>

+Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache, which includes bug fixes\.

+For more information, see [Redis 5\.0\.6 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

 ## ElastiCache for Redis Version 5\.0\.5 \(Enhanced\)<a name="redis-version-5-0.5"></a>